Activedock 1 1 7

 - #306 When needed double guess with

-. - #308 Document sparce format guessing in
+preproc_wday=T. - #308 Document sparce format guessing in

-. - #313 Fixed and optimized
+parse_date_time. - #313 Fixed and optimized

-function. - #311 Always use UTC in
+fit_to_timelinefunction. - #311 Always use UTC in

-computation - #294 Don’t use years in
+isoweekcomputation - #294 Don’t use years in

-. - Values on
+seconds_to_period. - Values on

-assignment for periods are now properly recycled. - Correctly handle NA subscripting in
+$<-assignment for periods are now properly recycled. - Correctly handle NA subscripting in

 CHANGES